Mail and Wire Fraud Defense Lawyers

-Related and Additional Federal Crimes
+Related Federal Crimes

 Mail and wire fraud are treated as catch-all crimes, meaning that they are intentionally broad.
 They are useful to federal prosecutors who may strongly believe a defendant has committed other fraud crimes but may have difficulty proving many separate underlying crimes.
 For example, a federal prosecutor may be investigating somebody for securities or bank fraud but could not trace the evidence flawlessly enough to secure a conviction, so they charged the defendant with mail or wire fraud as well.

 This makes mail and wire fraud more challenging to defend because they give prosecutors a broad crime to charge against people without having to make a compromise.
 Prosecution can still push charges for all the related crimes along with mail or wire fraud, with the aim that something will stick.
 Additionally, every act of wire or fail fraud is a separate offense.
 This means that if somebody made 5 telemarketing scam phone calls, they can be charged with 5 acts of wire fraud.

 The types of federal crimes that could be tied to a mail or wire fraud case include, but are not limited to:

 - Computer Hacking: “Hacking”, or using a computer to obtain unauthorized access to a network, computer system, computer device or digital information is a federal crime under 18 U.S.C. § 1030.
 If you are accused or hacking a computer network for the purpose of committing fraud, such as imitating a trusted agency, you can be guilty of wire fraud as well.